devisha1/Image-Gallery/README.md

 3. NodeJS: Download the installer for your platform and perform the installation by executing the installer.
 4. To install Angular CLI.
 Run `npm install -g @angular/cli` (may need to close the IDE and open again for Angular to be installed in project).
 5. For Front-end/Web Server: In the Image-Gallery folder.
 Run `npm install` to install the package dependencies.
 Run `ng serve` or `npm run start` to host the Web Server.
 6. For Back-end Application Server: In another termial/gitbash, navigate to Image-Gallery/api.
 Run `npm install` to install package dependencies.
-Run  `node server` to host the Application Server.
+Run  `node server` or `nodemon server` to host the Application Server.
+When server is started the following appears on console:

+`node server
+Listening on port 4000
+Version 1.0`

 ## Front-End Development server